 The price you'll pay is the amount paid by the winning bidder plus any taxes or assessments that are due.
 Costs and interest will be up to you as well.

 Remember, though, that right of redemption only comes into play in states with judicial foreclosure.
 In nonjudicial foreclosure states, this rule doesn't apply.

-For more information on foreclosure, check out the links on the next page.
+For more information on foreclosure, check out the links below.